gwcoffey/gwcoffey.com/content/archive/listapp/the-speech-i-would-give-if-i-knew-every-human-being-on-earth-was-listening/index.md

 ---
-title: "THE SPEECH I WOULD GIVE IF I KNEW EVERY HUMAN BEING ON EARTH WAS LISTENING
+title: "The Speech I Would Give if I Knew Every Human Being on Earth Was Listening
   \U0001F399"
 date: '2016-01-17T03:12:22+00:00'
 archive: listapp